Learn more about urinary incontinence: introduction

 Surgery may also be considered.
-The specific procedures suitable for you will depend on the type of incontinence you have.
+The procedures that are suitable for you will depend on the type of incontinence you have.

-Surgical treatments for stress incontinence, such as sling procedures, are used to reduce pressure on the bladder or strengthen the muscles that control urination.
+Surgical treatment for stress incontinence, such as a sling procedure, is used to reduce pressure on the bladder or strengthen the muscles that control urination.

-Operations to treat urge incontinence include enlarging the bladder or implanting a device that stimulates the nerve that controls the detrusor muscles.
+Surgery to treat urge incontinence includes enlarging the bladder or implanting a device that stimulates the nerve that controls the detrusor muscles.

 Preventing urinary incontinence

-It's not always possible to prevent urinary incontinence, but there are some steps you can take that may help reduce the chance of it developing.
+It's not always possible to prevent urinary incontinence, but there are some steps you can take that may help reduce the chance of it happening.

 - avoiding or cutting down on alcohol

-- keeping fit – in particular, ensuring that your pelvic floor muscles are strong
+- staying active – in particular, ensuring that your pelvic floor muscles are strong

 Use the healthy weight calculator to see if you are a healthy weight for your height.